Secure Group Testing: Problem Formulation

 \section{Problem Formulation}

 In \emph{SGT}, a legitimate user desires to identify a small unknown subset $\mathcal{K}$ of defective items from a larger set $\mathcal{N}$, while minimizing the number of measurements $T$ and keeping the eavesdropper, which is able to observe a subset of the tests results, ignorant regarding the status of the $\mathcal{N}$ items.
 Let $N=|\mathcal{N}|$, $K=|\mathcal{K}|$ denote the total number of items, and the number of defective items, respectively.
 As formally defined below, the legitimate user should (with high probability) be able to correctly estimate the set $\mathcal{K}$; on the other hand, from the eavesdropper’s perspective, this set should be ``almost" uniformly distributed over all possible ${N}\choose{K}$ sets.
-We assume that the number $K$ of defective items in $\mathcal{K}$ is known {\it a priori} to all parties - this is a common assumption in the GT literature \cite{macula1999probabilistic}.\footnote{If this is not the case, \cite{damaschke2010competitive,damaschke2010bounds} give methods/bounds on how to ``probably approximately" correctly learn the value of $K$ in a single stage with $O(\log N)$ tests.} \off{The status of the items, defective or not, should be kept secure from the eavesdropper, but detectable to the legitimate user.
-We assume that the number $K$ of defective items in $\mathcal{K}$ is known a priori.
-This is a common assumption in the GT literature \cite{macula1999probabilistic}.}
+We assume that the number $K$ of defective items in $\mathcal{K}$ is known {\it a priori} to all parties - this is a common assumption in the GT literature \cite{macula1999probabilistic}.\footnote{If this is not the case, \cite{damaschke2010competitive,damaschke2010bounds} give methods/bounds on how to ``probably approximately" correctly learn the value of $K$ in a single stage with $O(\log N)$ tests.}

 Throughout the paper, we use boldface to denote matrices, capital letters to denote random variables, lower case letters to denote their realizations, and calligraphic letters to denote the alphabet.
-Logarithms are in base $2$ and $h_b(\cdot)$ denotes the binary entropy function.
+Logarithms are in base $2$ and \tifs{$H(X)$ denotes the entropy of $X$.
+For a binary random variable with distribution $(p,1-p)$, with a slight abuse of notation, $H(p)$ denotes its entropy, namely, $-p\log p -(1-p)\log (1-p)$.}

 \Cref{figure:secure-group-testing} gives a graphical representation of the model.
 In general, and regardless of security constraints, non-adaptive GT is defined by a testing matrix

 where each row corresponds to a separate item $j\in\{1,\ldots,N\}$, and each column corresponds to a separate pool test $t\in\{1,\ldots,T\}$.
 For the $j$-th item,